Back to the Constitution

 -The Congress has handed much of its powers to the executive branch and is no longer beholden to its constituent voters.

--Money has flooded the campaigns to the point that the only people electable are in elite wealthy circles that super-PACs and billionaires are willing to fund.
+-Money has flooded the campaigns to the point that the only people electable are in elite wealthy circles with beliefs that the super-PACs and billionaires are willing to fund.

--Gerrymandering is snowballing - making our votes obsolete and disillusioning the public to where we consider voting as pointless.
+-Gerrymandering is snowballing - making our votes nearly obsolete and disillusioning the public.

 -The Judicial branch has become stacked for conservatives as well as beholden to money and influence.
-Many recent decisions make us question if it is still interested in upholding our constitutional rights.
-It can no longer be said that the Supreme Court is unbiased and not politicised.
+Many recent decisions make us question if it is still interested in upholding our constitutional rights at all.
+It can no longer be said that the Supreme Court is unbiased and not politicized.
 People have lost faith in it and are unclear where the rule of law now stands with no explanations for their decisions.

--The Executive Branch issues ‘executive privilege’ orders daily - creating laws and cutting funding that was once a power vested only in Congress.
+-The Executive Branch issues ‘executive privilege’ orders daily - creating rules that was once a power vested only in Congress.
 The current administration pushes the boundaries of the Constitution weekly to where the freedom of speech and the freedom of the press are capitulating to executive extortion.

--We believe that the powers vested by Congress needs to be returned and re-enforced.
+-We believe that the Constitutional powers given to Congress needs to be returned and reinforced.

 -Finally, we believe that all members of each branch should abide by the same laws as required of us as a nation of citizens.